jm933/BurstAnalysis/README.md

 # BurstAnalysis
 MatLab code for Drosophila motor neuron bursting feature analysis used for Mituzaite et al., 2020 paper and created by Rasmus Petersen, University of Manchester.
-We used spike peak times obtained from raw trace analysis in Clampfit 11.1
+We used spike peak times obtained from raw loose patch trace analysis in Clampfit 11.1